Ninian Cockburn: Family and early career

-Ninian was the third son of William Cockburn of Ormiston, East Lothian and Janet Somerville.
+Ninian Cockburn is said to have been the third son of William Cockburn of Ormiston, East Lothian and Janet Somerville.
+However, evidence of his exact relationship to the Ormiston family is elusive.
 In Scotland the name Ninian was used interchangeably with "Ringan".
 The Cockburn family had strong Protestant leanings; John Knox was the tutor of his nephew, and George Wishart was arrested at Ormiston.

 Ninian married Elizabeth Kemp.
 Mary, Queen of Scots gave her a termly pension of £75.
-She may have been a connection of Janet Sinclair, the nurse of Mary Queen of Scots, and Henry Kemp, who had been pursemaster to James V of Scotland.
+She was a connection of Janet Sinclair, the nurse of Mary Queen of Scots, and Henry Kemp, who had been pursemaster to James V of Scotland.
 Ninian was paid for travelling in connection with the King's privy purse in 1540.
 Ninian may also have been Alexander Crichton of Brunstane's servant "Cockburn."
 Brunstane worked for Cardinal Beaton at this time.
 Brunstane's servant was sent to France by James V in March 1540 with royal insignia borrowed from the King's pursuivant Patrick Ogilvy.

 Rough Wooing

 Murder of Cardinal Beaton

 Ninian was among those accused of the murder of Cardinal David Beaton in 1546, and he joined the Protestant garrison during the subsequent siege of St Andrews Castle.
 For this, Ninian was summoned for treason on 10 June 1546.
 Ninian's older brother, John Cockburn of Ormiston was also accused of involvement in the Cardinal's murder.
 John Cockburn was a prominent Protestant and on good terms with England.
 He had a licence to trade in England during the war of the Rough Wooing.
 According to the Earl of Glencairn, Ninian Cockburn was a double agent, a spy at St Andrews Castle for the Governor of Scotland, Regent Arran.